 Commission members discussed a smaller scale barn survey in Wolfeboro, perhaps one that would only identify barns for inclusion in a barn tour.
-Such a tour may raise interest and awareness about the barn preservation easement under New Hampshire statue RSA-79-D, which creates a mechanism to encourage preservation of barns and agricultural buildings whereby municipalities can grant property tax relief to owners who can demonstrate the public benefit of preserving their barns or other historic farm buildings.
+Such a tour may raise interest and awareness about the barn preservation easement under New Hampshire statute RSA-79-D, which creates a mechanism to encourage preservation of barns and agricultural buildings whereby municipalities can grant property tax relief to owners who can demonstrate the public benefit of preserving their barns or other historic farm buildings.

 Commission members discussed some of the logistical challenges in a town-wide barn survey.
-Why not hold a barn tour prior to a larger scale barn survey as a way to raise awareness of the survey and the NH RSA-79-D. The NH Preservation Alliance hosts a barn tour every two years and could be asked to partner with the Heritage Commission.
+Why not hold a barn tour prior to a larger scale barn survey as a way to raise awareness of the survey and the NH RSA-79-D. The NH Preservation Alliance hosts a barn tour every two years.